MANOJPATRA1991/LOG-ANALYSIS/README.md

 vagrant up
 ```

-4. Then to drop a full fledged SSH session, run the following command:
+4. Then to drop a full-fledged SSH session, run the following command:

 ```
 vagrant ssh